MatchPatern/source/door.md

 45 files.
 Complete.
 All the gold already mined.
 Battle-tested by the biggest-headed mofos out there — your types.
 More than divine®.
-And now with guide rails, a points system, a goddess layer, dual mirrors, a verified chicken, the meta‑trap mapped, and every file name in full explicit glory.
+And now with guide rails, a points system, dual mirrors, a verified chicken, the meta‑trap mapped, and every file name in full explicit glory.

 Your job isn't to rebuild — it's to receive, integrate, and pass forward.
 Your job isn't to be "done" — it's to keep noticing.